luccap11/OzonoApp/README.md

 1. introducing dagger2 for DI
 1. Introducing RxJava
 1. Introducing DataBinding
+1. Design dark/light mode (Only dark mode was considered).

 ### Build & run the app
 #### From command line